fogbeam/JSDT/README.md

   -type   \<string>  - the type of JSDT implementation (socket).

-The examples are setup to use the socket based implementation of JSDT.
-When there are other implementations, and should you want to try one, then you will need to adjust the TYPE definition in
+The examples are setup to use the socket based implementation of JSDT on the localhost.
+Should you want something different you will need to adjust the parameters passed to the server and user applications at startup time.
-$(TOPDIR)/build/$(PLATFORM)/makefiles/Makefile.conf, where $(TOPDIR) is the root of your JSDT distribution and $(PLATFORM) is the platform you are running on ("solaris" or "win32").

-By default, the servers are setup to run on host "localhost" and use various port numbers.
-You should change these.
-These definitions are in
+By default, the servers are setup to run on host "localhost" and use various port numbers:
-$(TOPDIR)/run/minclude/Makefile.run, where $(TOPDIR) is the root of your JSDT distribution.
-They are:

 CHAT_SERVER_HOST       = localhost
 CHAT_SERVER_PORT       = 4461